minetest-mods/technic/manual.md

 to find all the ores.
 Also, because one of the best elevations to mine at is very deep, you will be unable to mine there early in the game.

-Elevation is measured in metres, relative to a reference plane that is not quite sea level.
+Elevation is measured in meters, relative to a reference plane that is not quite sea level.
 (The standard sea level is at an elevation of about +1.4.)
 Positive elevations are above the reference plane and negative elevations below.
 Because elevations are always described this